ibm-cloud-architecture/dba-gitops-catalog/README.md

 # Digital Business Automation Solution gitOps catalog

-This GitOps Catalog includes [kustomize](http://kustomize.io) base and overlays folders for a number of OpenShift operators needed to develop IBM Digital Business Automation solution and services.
+This GitOps Catalog includes [kustomize](http://kustomize.io) base and overlays folders for a number of OpenShift operators needed to deploy IBM Digital Business Automation solution and services.

 ## Pre-requisites

 ### On your laptop

-* git, oc, podman or docker CLIs, with unzip tool.
+* git client, oc CLI, podman or docker CLIs, with unzip tool.
-* Get this repository for the scripts and CRs
+* Get this repository for the scripts and Custom Resources

 ```sh
 git clone https://github.com/ibm-cloud-architecture/dba-gitops-catalog.git